The Cost of Food. . . Part 3

 If you haven’t read parts one and two of this blog series I recommend you do so.
 And if you have been following along on this journey, thank you and welcome back!
 In the last post in this series I introduced you to the four major groupings of foods/ingredients in our society today - unprocessed foods, processed culinary foods and ingredients, processed foods and ultra-processed foods.

 Unprocessed foods are those naturally-occurring foods we find in nature - like carrots, tomatoes, potatoes, blueberries and even steaks.
 Processed culinary foods and ingredients are things like oils, vinegars and butter.
 Processed foods (some now call this group minimally-processed foods) are the mixes of groups one and two.
 These are foods you can make at home - like bread, cheese, yogurt and so on.
 These foods you can easily buy at the store AND ALSO make at home in a more affordable manner and they’ll likely be tastier and more nutritious.
-And then the last and newest group - the ultra-processed foods - are foods you cannot make at home, you don’t find in nature (hello Twinkies!) and contain addictive additives that also extend the shelf life indefinitely.
-These foods and/or ingredients are made by physically, chemically and/or thermally destroying the natural make-up of foods from the first three groups.
+And then the last and newest group which was defined in the early 2000s - the ultra-processed foods - are foods you cannot make at home, you don’t find in nature (hello Twinkies!) and contain addictive additives that also extend the shelf life indefinitely.
+These foods and/or ingredients are made by physically, chemically and/or thermally destroying the natural make-up of foods and/or subsidized products.

 The foods in the fourth, ultra-processed group are designed to be cheap to make, cheap to buy, long to last on the shelf, over consumed by the human and possibly addictive.
 (I don’t know if they set out to make these foods addictive but they are.)
 These ultra-processed foods are highly-caloric and low in fiber (most of the foods in this category are sold in a dry or semi-dry state - think of Doritos or cereal here).
 The foods are meant to eat fast.
 They’re convenient.
 They’re also nutritionally low.
-They cause us to overeat.
+They cause us to overeat - by definition they are “hyperpalatable”.
 They mess up our endocrine system’s functioning.
+They mess up our brain and neurological functioning.
 They also lead to decreased bone size and bone density (Ultra-Processed People p.
 271-272 as well as https://www.ncbi.nlm.nih.gov/p...).
 I can’t emphasize these statistics enough.
 And I beg you to reread this and tell your friends:

 Ultra-processed foods are making us weak, tired and fat.
 Ultra-processed foods are also giving us bad skin, weak bones, osteopenia at younger ages and decreased fertility (see above links).
 I actually just had a conversation with a military mom today who told me about the nutritional bars her son ate in basic training to increase bone density due to the increasing rates of bone fractures in the cadets during PT.
 Ultra-processed foods and sedentary lifestyles are actually harming our kids!